yangfangs/physpetools/README.rst

     Print help message and exits.

 -i
-    Input a TXT file contain the species names (abbreviated names) are same with KEGG species abbreviation.
+    Input a TXT file containing abbreviated species names.

 -o
-    A directory include output data (tree files).
-The default output data name is Outdata.
+    A directory to store outputs.
+The default is "Outdata".

 -t
-    Specify the number of processing threads (CPUs) to reconstruct phylogenetic tree.
+    Number of processing threads (CPUs).
 The default is 1.

+-e
+    FASTA format files to extend the tree with the --ehcp or --esrna option.

 --hcp

-    Specify the hcp (highly conserved protein) method to reconstruct phylogenetic tree.
-The default method is hcp.
+    HCP (highly conserved protein) method (default).

 --ehcp

-    The ehcp mode is use highly conserved proteins with extend highly conserved protein (users provide) to reconstruct phylogenetic tree.
+    HCP method with extended HCP sequences.

 --srna

-    The srna (SSU rRNA) method is use SSU rRNA data to reconstruct phylogenetic tree.
+    SSU method.

 --esrna

-    The esrna mode is use SSU RNA sequence with extend SSU RNA sequence (users provide) to reconstruct phylogenetic tree.
+    SSU rRNA method with extended SSU rRNA sequences.

 Advance options
 #####################

-Users enable choice more detail options with PhySpeTree call software, detail advance options input ``must be enclosed in single quotes and Start with a space``.
+Advanced options of internal software called in PhySpeTree can be set.
+These options are ``enclosed in single quotes and start with a space``.

-The following is an example of using RAxML advanced options:
+Here is an example of setting RAxML advanced options by `--raxml_p`:

 .. code-block:: console

     $ PhySpeTree -i organism_example_list.txt --raxml --raxml_p '-f a -m GTRGAMMA  -p 12345 -x 12345 -# 100 -n T1'

 --muscle
-    Multiple sequence alignment by muscle.
-The default multiple sequence alignment software is Muscle.
+    Multiple sequence alignment by MUSCLE (default).

 --muscle_p
     Set Muscle advance parameters.
-The default is ``-maxiter 100``.
-More options about Muscle please to see `MUSCLE Manual <http://www.drive5.com/muscle/manual/options.html>`_.
+The default is ``-maxiter 100``, please see `MUSCLE Manual <http://www.drive5.com/muscle/manual/options.html>`_.

     -maxiter